This section was written by Leandro Cabo from rhcplivearchive.com

 This album had no proper recording sessions as it’s basically an amalgamation of songs from various periods of time from 1988 to 1996.

-John had the album removed from record stores in 1998 after rejoining the band because he felt uncomfortable with it being available to the public, as he’s been quoted as saying that he it was released for drug money.
-Later in March 2005, he mentioned on his official website about changing his mind about the album and having plans to make all the copies he had sitting in a warehouse available by selling them directly through his store, but it never ended up happening.
+John had the album removed from record stores in 1998 after rejoining the band because he felt uncomfortable with it being available to the public, as he’s been quoted saying that it was released for drug money.
+Later in March 2005, on a post on his official website, he talked about changing his mind about the album and having plans to make all the copies he had sitting in a warehouse available by selling them directly through his store, but it didn’t end up happening.

-There are two different mixes of the album - one features lower sound quality and has frequent hiss and hum.
-Originally we thought they came from two different pressings but according to Larry, Birdman Records' engineer at the time, when they were mixing and mastering the record, John came in with a brown paper bag full of unlabeled cassette tapes and just sorted through them finding the songs he wanted on the album.
-Right after the CDs were pressed, John found some master tapes for the songs, so they had to press new copies.
-That first batch ended up as advance copies to give away.
-The infamous Russian bootleg used this master and that’s why it’s so widely circulating today.
+There are two different mixes of the album - one features lower sound quality and has frequent hiss and hum on most tracks.
+Originally, we thought they came from two different pressings but according to Larry (Birdman Records' engineer at the time), when they were putting the record together, John came in with a brown paper bag full of unlabeled cassette tapes and just sorted through them finding the songs he wanted on the album.
+Right after the CDs were pressed, John found the master tapes for most of them, so they had to press new copies.
+That first batch ended up as advance copies to give away, and the infamous Russian bootleg also used this master, so that’s why it’s so widely circulating today.

-It’s likely that any other songs recorded up until this point that weren’t released on this album are now lost forever.
-At one point, John had to leave the house he was renting at the time, as the owner threated to send the cops on him due to his lifestyle at the time.
-Later, he sent a friend to pick up all of his stuff, but his master tapes were hidden and later thrown away by the house owner.
+It’s very likely that any other unreleased songs recorded up until this point are now lost forever.
+Around this time, John had to leave the house he was renting at the time, as the owner threated to send the cops on him due to his lifestyle at the time.
+Later, he sent a friend to pick up all of his stuff but his master tapes were hidden, and when he realized that, the house owner had already thrown them away.

 Dates: Early 1988